Second Nature logo

 title

-If you’re living with poorly controlled type 2 diabetes, you’ll be able to get tirzepatide on the NHS by January 2024.
+If you’re living with poorly controlled type 2 diabetes or obesity, you should be able to get tirzepatide on the NHS in 2024 if you meet their eligibility criteria and are part of what’s called a ‘specialist weight-management programme’.

-Tirzepatide is sold under the brand name Mounjaro and manufactured by the pharmaceutical company Eli Lily.
+Tirzepatide is sold under the brand name Mounjaro and manufactured by the pharmaceutical company Eli Lilly.

 What is tirzepatide?